Become the best version of myself, structure my life and implement daily routines. These are my goals for the new year.

 For years I have been talking about exercising more regularly and eating a good diet.
 I tell myself that I’ll get up earlier, go for a run, stay hydrated, make a flea market to sell clothes and the list goes on.
 But most of it never happens and this makes me feel like I’m not on top of my game.
 But how to avoid the following scenario?

-Pheeew this is exhausting.
-And the blog post won’t write itself.
+Pheeew where was I?
 Sometimes I feel so overwhelmed with my workload that I just want to nap.
 But is it actually that much?
 Or am I just not focused enough?
-And if the missing focus is the reason, how do I structure my life?

 If you have the same questions then this right here is for you.